-Alan sat across from Zach near the window of a Starbucks.
-Alan's hands were wrapped around the cardboard sleeve of his coffee.
-He laced his fingers together, nervously squeezing the sleeve, waiting for Zach to give an answer to his proposal.
+Alan sat across from Zach near the window of a coffee shop.
+He wrapped his hands around the cardboard sleeve of his coffee.
+Alan laced his fingers together, squeezing nervously, waiting for Zach to give him an answer.
 It was a strange thing to ask somebody, even for a friend from his veteran's support group.
 Zach looked up from the smear of cream cheese on his half-eaten bagel.
 “Guess I'd be obliged to help.
 If you're gonna do it anyway.
 You sure this is safe?
 Ain't like someone wrote you a prescription.”

 “Safe, yes, as long as we're responsible.
 Which we will be.
 That's why I want you there.
 In case I need help.
 If I get confused, I need someone there to get me back under control,” Alan explained.